 Another feature of a gravelless system is that the material can be lightweight, making it easier to install and handle.
 This can help reduce the cost of labor and fuel.

-Some gravelless systems use alternative materials, such as permeable concrete blocks or wrapped corrugated pipe.
+Some gravelless systems use alternative materials, such as porous concrete blocks or wrapped corrugated pipes.
 These materials can store effluent, distribute it, and help prevent blockages.
 They can also be lighter-weight, meaning less equipment is needed to construct the system, reducing fuel and labor costs.

 Drip distribution system

 Using a drip distribution system for septic systems in North Carolina allows you to disperse your wastewater more efficiently and evenly.
 You’ll also be able to get more treatment for your wastewater before it’s discharged into the soil.
-Compared to other treatment methods, drip septic systems are easier to install and maintain.
+Dip septic systems are easier to install and maintain than other treatment methods.

-A drip distribution system is usually made of a septic tank and small pipes.
+A drip distribution system usually comprises a septic tank and small pipes.
 The tank collects and treats wastewater, which is then sent to a dosing chamber.
-The chamber sends the treated wastewater to a pumping chamber, which moves the effluent to the distribution pipes under pressure.
+The Chamber sends the treated wastewater to a pumping chamber, which moves the effluent to the distribution pipes under pressure.